miguelcobain/ember-paper/README.md

 ## Contribution

 This is a very ambitious project.
 Google's design specs are extensive, and not trivial to implement.
-I've been porting [Polymer Paper Elements](https://www.polymer-project.org/docs/elements/paper-elements.html) and [Google Web Starter Kit](https://github.com/google/web-starter-kit/tree/material-sprint) (material-spring branch) to Ember.
-These seem to be the most useful resources at the moment.
+I've been porting [Angular Material](https://github.com/angular/material) to Ember.
+This seems to be the most useful resource at the moment.
 If you feel like porting or fixing an element or two, please drop a pull request or issue at GitHub!

 I believe that with the help of everyone we can bring these amazing design spec to Ember in a modular and robust way.
 The Ember way. **Help us on Github!**